It was a typically grey and dreary November day back in 2000 when I penned this short poem:

 Perhaps for the first time, I noticed brown-grey and blue-grey as well as slate-grey in the palette of the snow clouds.
 And as the sun muscled its way through to make a brief appearance - yellow-grey also showed its face.
 I reflected on the shades of grey that God was now showing me, and how it takes the slower pace of a retreat to really notice what's going on in in both my internal and external world.
 I also reflected on how my faith had developed over recent years into less of a black and white view of the world, to a more nuanced one with many shades of grey.
 And there was beauty in that greyness, room for a diversity of views, room to suspend judgement, to embrace difference and to find my peace with the uncertain, the unknown and the unknowable.

-The wind had dropped and the sun was making an effort, so it was time to venture out across the downs, wrapped in many layers, along familiar paths.
+The wind had dropped and the sun was making an effort, so it was time to venture out across the downs along familiar paths, wrapped in many layers.
 They led me by badger setts and sculptured Burdock seed heads backdropped by a fallow field.
 I reflected on the outward appearance of dormancy in winter and became more aware that beneath the grey, life still stirred.
-That dusk would see inquisitive noses emerge from the Sett to sniff the air and that Burdock seeds, adorned with nature's velcro, were simply waiting for a passing animal - human or otherwise - to spread their kernels of life across the landscape.
+That dusk would see inquisitive noses emerge from the sett to sniff the air and that Burdock seeds, adorned with nature's velcro, were simply waiting for a passing animal - human or otherwise - to spread their kernels of life across the landscape.

-As I headed back to my car, the snow began to fall once more and I attempted to capture the shapes of snowflakes landing on my coat.
-More shades of grey drew my attention in the weave of my black woollen coat.
+As I headed back to my car, the snow began to fall once more and I attempted to capture the shapes of snowflakes landing on my coat with my camera.
+More shades of grey drew my attention in my coat's black woollen weave.

 Not quite '50 Shades of Grey', but enough shades to start changing my mind about grey's ambivalence.
 I sensed a winsome smile spreading across the face of the Divine.
 "Ok you win!"
 I said.